ChristineMitchell/ADV_DATA_STORAGE_-_RETRIEVAL/README.md

 ## Overview

 While enjoying my pineapple flavored ice cream cone, I fondly recalled my vacation to Oahu where I discovered my passion for the waves.
 How sweet would it be to surf every day?
 So, I thought to myself, why not make this a reality?
 What if I could enjoy both of my indulgences by opening up an ice cream shop in Hawaii?
 So, I reached out to a fellow surfing enthusiast who could be a potential investor.
 While he appreciated my excitement, he warned me of how he had a similar idea of opening a surf shop to sustain is surfing lifestyle, however this venture failed due to Hawaii's weather cycle.
 The rainfall killed his surfing shop dream.
-So, he suggested that I do a little research to see just how viable it is to have an ice cream shop year round to sell him on the idea of investing with me.
+So, he suggested that I do a little research to see just how viable it is to have an ice cream shop year round.
+If he liked the results, he would take that back to his board of directors to sell them on the idea of investing with me.

 So, I put my newfound data analytic skills and tools to work.